Red Spots on Skin: 19 Common Causes & Treatments

 This file may contain unpleasant images that are not suitable for all audiences.

-What it looks like: The rash causes a lot of itchiness and can get swollen.
-This type of rash is very common in children and in health professionals who wash their hands frequently with antibacterial soap.
-Learn more about symptoms associated with eczema and what can cause it.
+What it looks like: This rash is usually very itchy and can become swollen.
+It is very common in children and in health professionals who wash their hands frequently with antibacterial soap.

-Treatment: Medication like loratadine, ointments and corticosteroid creams as prescribed by your doctor.
+Treatment: Medications such as loratadine, as well as ointments and corticosteroid creams prescribed by a healthcare provider.

 8. Scabies